chakra-ui/chakra-ui/.changeset/shaggy-roses-play.md

 "@chakra-ui/utils": patch
 ---

-Mark isBrowser as pure to tree-shake when bundling
+Add pure annotation to `isBrowser` to tree-shake when bundling